MithrilJS/mithril.js/docs/jsx.md

 ### Description

-JSX is a syntax extension that enables you to write HTML tags interspersed with Javascript.
-It's not part of any Javascript standards and it's not required for building applications, but it may be more pleasing to use depending on your team's preferences.
+JSX is a syntax extension that enables you to write HTML tags interspersed with JavaScript.
+It's not part of any JavaScript standards and it's not required for building applications, but it may be more pleasing to use depending on your team's preferences.

 ```jsx
 var MyComponent = {